carlospatinos/scrum/README.md

 I am just trying to create a client to communicate multiple users.

+## Set up
+Please generate an .env file using the template.env as a template, complete all the information, specially about the mongodb and you are ready to work.
+This project uses mongo as the persitant storage so you need to have one local or cloud based.

 ## Milestones
 Broadcast a message to connected users when someone connects or disconnects.
 Add support for nicknames.